opencv/opencv/modules/core/doc/basic_structures.rst

 It is your responsibility to make sure ``adjustROI`` does not cross the parent matrix boundary.
 If it does, the function signals an error.

-The function is used internally by the OpenCV filtering functions, like :func:`filter2D` , morphological operations, and so on.
+The function is used internally by the OpenCV filtering functions, like :cpp:func:`filter2D` , morphological operations, and so on.

 See Also
-:func:`copyMakeBorder`
+:cpp:func:`copyMakeBorder`

 .. index:: Mat::operator()